Sorry, you need to enable JavaScript to visit this website.

 • Safety and protection from violence

-1. Strengthened influence of young people in all decision-making processes at local and national levels, based on a solid legal framework;
+1. Strengthening youth influence in decision-making processes at local and national levels;

 Responsible authority for the implementation of the strategy